sergeynordicresults/sergeynordicresults.github.io/index.md

 P.S.

-If God from Bible is laws of universe, then hell and heaven are a memory of people.
+If God from Bible is laws of universe, then hell and heaven is a memory of people.

 ###### Why souls dont exist: